AstarNetwork/astar-docs/docs/user-guides/transfer-tokens.md

 <img width="1000" alt="Input-manually" src="https://user-images.githubusercontent.com/77480847/188535225-6a7afe9d-83db-4fa9-a519-def33c30391a.png" />

-6. Enter the amount you would like to bring to Astar Network.
-And confirm to sign.
+6. Enter the amount you would like to bring to Astar Network, then press the confirm button.